r4victor/tenthousandmeters/content/blog/python_bts_12.md

 So, how does this callback-based event loop run coroutines?
 Let's take a look at the `loop.create_task()` method.
 To schedule a coroutine, it wraps the coroutine in a [`Task`](https://docs.python.org/3/library/asyncio-task.html#asyncio.Task) instance.
 The `Task.__init__()` method schedules `task.__step()` as a callback by calling `loop.call_soon()`.
 And this is the trick: `task.__step()` runs the coroutine.

 The [`task.__step()`](https://github.com/python/cpython/blob/b2f68b190035540872072ac1d2349e7745e85596/Lib/asyncio/tasks.py#L215) method runs the coroutine once by calling `coro.send(None)`.
 The coroutine doesn't yield messages.
 It can yield either `None` or a `Future` instance. `None` means that the coroutine simply wants to yield the control.
 This is what `asyncio.sleep(0)` does, for example.
-In this case, `task.__step()` reschedules itself.
+If a coroutine yields `None`, `task.__step()` simply reschedules itself.

 A [`Future`](https://docs.python.org/3/library/asyncio-future.html#asyncio.Future) instance represents the result of some operation that may not be available yet.
 When a coroutine yields a future, it basically tells the event loop: "I'm waiting for this result.
 It may not be available yet, so I'm yielding the control.
 Wake me up when the result becomes available".

 What does `task.__step()` do with a future?
 It calls `future.add_done_callback()` to add to the future a callback that reschedules `task.__step()`.
 If the result is already available, the callback is invoked immediately.
 Otherwise, it's invoked when someone/something sets the result by calling `future.set_result()`.

 Native coroutines cannot `yield`.
 Does it mean that we have to write a generator-based coroutine any time we need to `yield` a future?
-No. A native coroutine can simply `await` on futures, like so:
+No. Native coroutine can simply `await` on futures, like so:

 ```python
 async def future_waiter():